-You can create a punch list in the 6-11-7 Punch Lists window.
-This feature helps you with project reviews at the job site with an architect, engineer, or client inspecting the work, and helps you create a list of items to complete.
+the job site with an a character, engineer, or client inspecting the work, and helps you create a list of items to complete.

 Correspondence

 About correspondence

 Note: This functionality is available only if you have the Document Control Module.

 Documenting correspondence is a very important part of business record keeping.
 Using the various 6-11-8 Correspondence menu commands, you can write letters and keep records of your correspondence with clients, subcontractors, architects, engineers, and so forth.